simpleweb/romulus-cli/README.md

 React Native; it’s purely a collection of commonly used modules and some sensible architecture to get you or your team off the ground.

+## What does it do?
+- [Features](#features) - adds a set of commonly required features (e.g. Redux setup,
+offline storage, environment variables and more) by taking advantage of great. community driven packages
+- [Structure](#structure) - provides a sensible structure to your applications that helps bring consitency within your team or just between your own applications.

 ## Installation

 ```